Demographics of San Francisco: Education, households, and income

 San Francisco ranks third of American cities in median household income with a 2007 value of $65,519.
 Median family income is $81,136, and the San Francisco Bay Area ranks 8th in the number of billionaires known in the region.
 Following a national trend, an emigration of middle-class families is contributing to widening income disparity and has left the city with a lower proportion of children, 14.5%, than any other large American city.

 The city's poverty rate is 11.8% and the number of families in poverty stands at 7.4%, both lower than the national average.
 The unemployment rate stands at 4.8% in the greater San Francisco Bay Area as of January 2015.

 Homelessness

-Homelessness has been a chronic and controversial problem for San Francisco since the early 1970s when many mentally ill patients were deinstitutionalized, due to changes which began during the 1960s with the enactment of Medicare and Medicaid.
+Homelessness has been a chronic and controversial problem for San Francisco since the early 1980s as a result of deinstitutionalization, rising housing costs, and cutbacks to social programs.
 The homeless population is estimated to be 13,500 with 6,500 living on the streets.
 The city is believed to have the highest number of homeless inhabitants per capita of any major U.S. city.
 Rates of reported violent and property crimes for 2009 (736 and 4,262 incidents per 100,000 residents, respectively) are slightly lower than for similarly sized U.S. cities.

 Languages and ages

-As of 2020, 54.58% (411,728) of San Francisco residents aged five and older spoke only English at home, while 18.60% (140,302) spoke a Chinese language, 11.68% (88,147) Spanish, 3.42% (25,767) Tagalog, 1.86% (14,017) Russian, 1.45% (10,939) Vietnamese, 1.05% (7,895) French, 0.90% (6,777) Japanese, 0.88% (6,624) Korean, 0.56% (4,215) German, 0.53% (3,995) Italian, and Pacific Islander languages were spoken by 0.47% (3,535).
-In total, 45.42% (342,693) of San Francisco's population aged five and older spoke a language at home other than English.